Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ---

 Zilliqa Version 8.0.0 consists of numerous significant changes.
 This page summarizes some of the major changes that developers and exchanges will need to take note of.
-The full release note of `v8.0.0` will be release shortly.
+The full release note of `v8.0.0` will be release at a later time.

 ## Core protocol